-Remove the garboard drain plug and open all valves and seacocks to keep the bilge dry.
+If the boat is stored out of water, remove the garboard drain plug to keep the bilge dry.
 Store your boat with the bow elevated for drainage.

-Drain all water tanks, lines and pumps to prevent freeze damage.
+Drain all water tanks, lines, and pumps to prevent freeze damage.
 The fresh water system may be drained by running any faucet until the tank is empty.
-When empty, turn the water pump off to prevent damage.
-Residual water will not damage the tank.
-If desired, the fresh water system may have a non-toxic antifreeze added.
-This antifreeze can be purchased at marine or camping dealership.
+When the tank is empty, turn the water pump off to prevent damage - residual water will not damage the tank.
+The water heater must be drained individually after emptying the water tank.
+Drain the water heater by opening the drain faucet on the water heater.
+If desired, the fresh water system may have a non-toxic antifreeze for potable water systems added.

 To drain other lines, close seacocks and run the pumps until the lines are dry.
-After lines are dry open the seacocks.
-In warmer climates draining will help prevent water stagnation.
+Open the seacocks after lines are dry.
+Draining will help prevent water stagnation in warmer climates.